From: http://en.wikipedia.org/wiki/Gopher_(protocol)

 section at

-The server used by SDF (bucktooth) is able to serve moles
+The server used by SDF (Gophernicus) is able to serve moles

-similar to CGIs.
-This means that you can write a script, that the
+CGIs.
+This means that you can write a script, that the server will execute

 You can code moles with the language(s) you are comfortable and can use on SDF.
 Below we will see some examples using shell scripts.

-Remember that your moles need to be executable (and readable) by the
+Remember that your moles need to be executable (and readable) by everyone,

-server.
-So, you will have to do: chmod 750 YOURSCRIPT.cgi
+and under /cgi-bin.
+So you will have to do: chmod 755

 The following example will generate a random fortune: